dpuertamartos/SpeciesMap/README.md

 - The webapp offers a map interface in which observations of species are shown.

-- Created using shiny/R by @dpuertamartos to apply for a position as shiny developer in Appsilon
+- Created using shiny/R by @dpuertamartos to show skills in R/shiny

 - App is structured in five shinyModules in R/ folder
 ```